-- Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - The Wi-Fi CERTIFIED logo and the Wi-Fi Protected Setup mark are trademarks of the Wi-Fi Alliance. - WPS used on camera settings screens and in this manual stands for Wi-Fi Protected Setup. - All other trademarks are the property of their respective owners.
+- Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - The Wi-Fi CERTIFIED logo and the Wi-Fi Protected Setup mark are trademarks of the Wi-Fi Alliance. - WPS used on camera settings screens and in this manual stands for Wi-Fi Protected Setup. - UPnP is a trademark of the UPnP Implementers Corporation. - All other trademarks are the property of their respective owners.

-Index |
+Index